rizzit17/O2R-Order-prediction/Project_Teaching_Guide.md

 That means 91% of calls result in NO order.
 The call center is working extremely hard and getting almost nothing from most of those calls.

-DS Group also uses an AI voice agent to handle calls.
+We use AI voice agent to handle calls.
 That agent costs ₹8 per minute.
 With an average call lasting 2 minutes, that is ₹16 per call.
 At 10,000 calls a day, that is ₹1,60,000 per day — or roughly ₹41,60,000 per month — spent mostly on calls that produce no order.

 **The company needs to know, every morning before the call center opens: which retailers are actually going to place an order today?
 Call only those.
 Skip everyone else.**